voxwivas/lab-inventory/README.md

 ## Interacting with the various endpoints

  There is a REST documentation tool already provided with the code base to be found on the project base URL on the following path <code>/swagger-ui.html</code>.

- <br/>The interface should look something like the attached images<br/>
+ The interface should look something like the attached images<br/>

 ![](Swagger-UI.png)